Vital Records Online

 required documents

-All applicants must provide a to the Hawaii DOH-OHSM when requesting certified copies of birth records.
+All applicants must provide a copy to the Hawaii DOH-OHSM when requesting certified copies of birth records.
 The only accepted form of identification is a valid, government-issued photo ID such as a passport, a state ID, or a driver’s license.
 The table below displays the information and documents required to order a birth certificate in Hawaii:

 Primary ID Requirements Options